Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Constructing Unified Policy Updates in Parameter Space

-\paragraph{Alternative weight classes.} The bounded-density-ratio class $\cW_\infty$ in Eq.~\eqref{eq:weight} is one instantiation of the weight class.
-More generally, the DRO framework allows for alternative characterizations of $\cW$, as long as it satisfying realizability.
+$\cW_\infty$ in Eq.~\eqref{eq:weight} is one instantiation of the weight class.
+More generally, the DRO framework allows for alternative characterizations of $\cW$, as long as it satisfies the transfer in Eq.~\eqref{eq:robust-transfer}.
 Different choices of $\cW$ correspond to different structural assumptions on the distribution shift between $d^{\pi_\cp}$ and $d^D$.
-A common approach in the literature is to define $\cW$ as some $f$-divergence ball centered at the data distribution $d^D$.
-For instance, by leveraging the ``low-variance'' property of the importance weights (i.e., if $\|w\|_\infty\le \CC$, then $\EE[w^2]\le \CC$), we can define a chi-square weight class by

-Typically, the constant $\CC_2\ll \CC$ used in $\cW_\infty$ in many scenarios.\footnote{This fine-grained characterization actually corresponds to the feature coverage $\CC_\text{feat}$ of data (see Section~\ref{sec:npg-coverage}).} Such weight class also exhibit a dual representation that helps for computation, and its regret bound is of order $\widetilde{\cO}(\sqrt{\CC_2/N})$; see Appendix~\ref{app:dro-w2} for details.
+For instance, in the compatible case, one can leverage the improved coverage notion of feature coverage in Section~\ref{sec:npg} to define the following chi-square weight class: $ \cW_{\chi^2}=\big\{w:\EE_{(s,a)\sim d^D}[w(s,a)^2]\leq \CC_\feat\bigr\}. $ It suffices to show that such a weight class contains solution to Eq.~\eqref{eq:robust-transfer}.
+Indeed, at round $k$ consider $w^*(s,a)=\EE_{d^{\pi_\cp}}[\nabla\log\pi_k]^\top(\Sigma_D^{\pi_k})^{-1}\nabla\log\pi_k(a|s)$, which satisfies both Eq.\eqref{eq:robust-transfer} and $w^*\in\cW_{\chi^2}$; see Appendix~\ref{app:dro-w2} for details.